Razyapoo/Thesis-Documentation/Wiki/Indoor-Positioning-System-(GUI).md

 1. **Open the Indoor Positioning System application:**
    - Run the executable `./IndoorPositioningSystem` in the `build/` folder.

-2. **Navigate to the "File" in the top menu:**
+2. **Navigate to the `File` in the top menu:**

     ![Select the folder with video and UWB data](https://github.com/Razyapoo/Thesis-Documentation/blob/master/Archive/Documentation/Images%20for%20wiki/options.png)

-- This will provide you with four different options:
+- This will provide you with four different options.
+As for now we are interested in:
-   - **"Open video and UWB data":** Select the folder with the video and UWB data as a single project / package from [Data for Indoor Positioning System (GUI)](https://github.com/Razyapoo/Master-Thesis/tree/master/Data%20for%20Indoor%20Positioning%20System%20(GUI)).
+   - `Open video and UWB data`: Select the folder with the video and UWB data as a single project / package from [Data for Indoor Positioning System (GUI)](https://github.com/Razyapoo/Master-Thesis/tree/master/Data%20for%20Indoor%20Positioning%20System%20(GUI)).
       - For example, select [Train - Experiment 109](https://github.com/Razyapoo/Master-Thesis/tree/master/Data%20for%20Indoor%20Positioning%20System%20(GUI)/Train%20-%20Experiment%20109).
 In the rest of this tutorial, this experiment will be used as an example.
    - Other options are not mandatory as for now.
 They will be detailed later in this tutorial.